How should I sow my seeds?

 Seeds germinating in the greenhouse

-So, make sure you read our guidelines for each species; if they are not light-dependent then you can sow in furrows or make little holes as you would with vegetables.
-But if it specifies that the seeds are light dependent then sow on the surface, and then press them firmly into soil.
+If a seed is light-dependent it will say so on the back of your seed pack, so make sure you read the guidelines carefully before sowing.
+If they are not light-dependent then you can sow in furrows or make little holes as you would with vegetables.
+But if they do require some exposure to light then sow on the surface, and then press them firmly into soil.

 Richo Cech – founder of Strictly Medicinal Seeds in the US and general herb growing guru – tells a great story about how he sowed some seeds (I don’t remember what it was) only for the immaculate seed bed to be trampled on by a dog.
 A week or two later he came back to find that the only seeds to have germinated were those in the footprints of the dog… a perfect lesson in the importance of firmly pressing or tamping your seeds into the soil!